-Geo server/CKAN can be used to publish the data.
-Currently, only the Geo server is used to publish the data as geodata.
+GeoServer/CKAN can be used to publish the data.
+Currently, only GeoServer is used to publish the data as geodata.
 In the future CKAN can be used also.
 In the future the data can be published on Goteborg.se data portal and then be used as described in the use case descriptions.